-There are many levels of data validation to verify the completeness and correctness of the coding of a case itself.
-Within the system, there are edits that might indicate missing information or a mismatch in codes according to various coding rules and structures.
-(See concepts section for more information.)
+CFOI uses a combination of system edits and manual review to validate CFOI case codes.
+Within the CFOI system, there are edits that might indicate missing information or a mismatch in codes according to various coding rules and structures.
+(See the concepts section for more information.)

-The CFOI program uses a three-tiered system of manual reviews of both the case and source documents to ensure correct information is being transcribed and coded, which is initiated by the regional BLS offices.
-Every case is subsequently also reviewed by the national BLS staff to ensure consistency throughout the nation and accuracy of the coding.
-During the national office review, cases with unusual circumstances may be further vetted by senior staff to ensure those cases meet the scope criteria for the CFOI, according to the definitions found on the CFOI definitions page.
+The CFOI program conducts periodic reviews of both the case coding and source documents to ensure information transcribed and coded is correct.
+Coding review for each case is conducted by BLS offices to ensure consistency and accuracy throughout the nation.
+During the review, cases with unusual circumstances may be further vetted to ensure those cases meet the scope criteria for the CFOI-according to the definitions found on the CFOI definitions page.